Tes3awy/Cisco-Configuration-Using-Python-Jinja-CSV/README.md

 3. Open the Terminal within VSCode (`` Ctrl+` ``).
 4. Run `python cisco_config_generator.py`.

+First, a `json_schema.json` file is created _(if not created already)_ from your configuration in CSV files.
+Then, `json_schema.json` is validated against a set of rules in `cisco_validation.py`.

 Voila :sparkles:!
-Your configuration will automagically open in the default text editor.
+Your configuration will automatically open in the default text editor.

 > **All generated configuration templates are stored in the `configs` directory.**